slothkong/r_on_gcloud/README.md

 I highly recommend watching [Nathan Stephens's talk in Spark Summit](https://www.youtube.com/watch?v=oItFZfzqqMY) to get a the big picture of what  `SparkR` and `sparklyr` libraries have to offer.
-Make sure to also checkout [this Google Cloud Labs video](https://www.youtube.com/watch?v=h1LvACJWjKc&feature=emb_logo) to start off with `Google Dataproc`.
+Make sure to also checkout [this Google Cloud Labs video](https://www.youtube.com/watch?v=h1LvACJWjKc&feature=emb_logo) to start off with Gcloud Dataproc.

 All `R` and `bash` scrips were developed/tested on:
 * `Debian 9` and `Ubuntu  16.04`